History of Phuket: Dutch Blockade of Phuket: 1673–1675

-Balthasar Bort, the Governor-General of Dutch East Indies, told Nicolaas de Rooij the Dutch opperhoofd of Ayutthaya to attempt to re-obtain license for tin monoply from King Narai.
+Balthasar Bort, the Governor-General of Dutch East Indies, told Nicolaas de Rooij the Dutch opperhoofd of Ayutthaya to attempt to re-obtain license for tin monopoly from King Narai.
 Nicolaas de Rooij managed to obtain licenses from King Narai in 1670 granting tin export monopoly to the Dutch in Ligor, Thalang and Bangkhli.
 Success of the Dutch was short-lived as the Dutch ship Dolphin was seized at Bangkhli by local inhabitants in April 1671, massacring the Dutch, for the local tin miners were angry that South Indian merchants were offering much higher prices for tin in Tenasserim, they refused to be under Dutch commercial dominance again.
 With Ayutthayan government taking minimal responses to this incident, the Dutch decided to take matters into their own hands.
 In 1673, Dutch sloops attacked and set fires on settlements on Phuket and Bangkhli, imposing naval blockade onto the island, accusing the Siamese governor of Bangkhli of being "seeming to love with the mouth but the Kedahans with the heart".
 Taking their base on the Banquala bay (modern Patong Bay), the Dutch, with three sloops, patrolled the surrounding waters, searching and preventing any attempts to smuggle tin out of the island.

 For two years, the Dutch imposed naval blockade onto Phuket.
 In 1675, the Dutch sloop seized an Acehnese merchant ship, funded by an English trader, with full load of tin.
 This incident angered the local Malays, who had enough of the Dutch.
 The local Malays protested that the Dutch action was against the protection of the "Radja of Jansalone" (Okphra Phetkhiri, the governor of Thalang) but the Dutch replied that all the roads and rivers of Jansalone belonged to them.
 The Dutch fired into the gathering crowd, killing some and dispersing the rest.
 The local Malays took revenge by cutting down tree logs to block the exit passageway, trapping the Dutch inside of the waterway.
 The local Malays then descended upon the Dutch, killing every Dutch men, tearing Dutch sloop into pieces.

 The Dutch VOC protested this incident to Ayutthaya.
 Upon learning about this incident, King Narai decided to go against the Dutch.
 King Narai ordered Okphra Phetkhiri the governor of Thalang to supply each of the three ports of Phuket with two large war prows, to arm and fortify the island against possible Dutch attacks.
 Another attack on Dutch ship in Phuket occurred in 1677.
 The Dutch considered conquering Phuket but realized that the cost of conducting warfare would not be met by minimal tin product yield from the island.